adamhutchings/seismometer-rfcs/text/0004-otel-support.md

 add metric-emitting functionality into the code while keeping current plotting capabilities intact, but it would probably be more elegant to separate seismometer into two steps: an OpenTelemetry-emitting stage which calculates the metrics, and then an OpenTelemetry-accepting stage which can create plots or interactive widgets in which to explore the resulting data.

+Another question to consider is how to denote what types of metrics are to be emitted from a give notebook or set of runs, in terms of what their data represents or how we might aggregate the individual measurements.
+OpenTelemetry does have mechanisms by which this might happen
+(instruments of type `UpDownCounter` instead of `Gauge` for example), so we may need to consider ways by which to pass this information to
+`__init__`.

+Finally, we should consider design to direct which metrics are emitted from a given run.
+For example, maybe we would want something in
+`config.yml` which seismometer would then read upon startup and/or logging.